scolladon/sfdx-git-delta/README.md

 If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image.
 Here is an example of a Dockerfile including the SGD plugin: https://github.com/mehdisfdc/sfdx-cli-gitlab

-### Option #2 (legacy) - Install as the sgd command

-Before the Salesforce CLI plugin was available, the old way to use this tool was through the `sgd` command (as described in the [old README](https://github.com/scolladon/sfdx-git-delta/blob/1093db6bd19eb48905db8f9aa5db086aa6707613/README.md)).
-It is now recommended to use `sfdx sgd:source:delta`, but if you feel nostalgic about the `sgd` command, you can still get it through yarn (or npm): `yarn sfdx-git-delta@latest -g`
+⚠️  The Salesforce CLI plugin is now the only supported way to install SGD.
+There used to be another way to install it directly through yarn or npn.
+The legacy `sgd` command is now deprecated and will be decommissioned soon.

 ### Prerequisites